 Our Designated Safeguarding Lead teachers are Mrs Sarah Rowe - Headteacher, Mrs Sam Toft - Senior Leadership Team and Miss Jo Lane - Deputy Headteacher.

 New data regulations came in to force on May 25th 2018 for all establishments.
 The General Data Protection Regulation (GDPR) is a recently published EU regulation building on the Data Protection Act.
 It has a particular emphasis on the strict control of the processing of personal data.
 Personal data is defined as that which enables a person to be directly or indirectly identified by the use of it.
 Over the past year we have been reviewing our policies and procedures for the processing of data to ensure that we have the correct processes in place.
 We also ensure that the data we hold is as current as possible and is updated annually.
 In September we will be asking everyone to complete annual consent forms and contact details.
-We have updated our privacy statement and this will soon be available on our website.
+We have updated our privacy statement and this is available on our website under policies.

 Every year we hold Anti Bullying week.
 This ties in with the National Anti Bullying week in November.
 We deliver themed assemblies, we have invited an Anti Bullying Ambassador, from The Princess Diana Trust to talk to all of the children, we design anti bullying posters and work together to discuss what bullying is and how to deal with it if it ever happens to you.
 Every class rewrites their whole class anti bulling charter.
 These can be seen on the class pages.

 We also learn about keeping safe online.
 We hold a parents workshop to raise awareness of the issues online too.
 The NSPCC deliver keeping safe workshops every other year and offer a workshop for parents.
 We celebrate online safety day in February every year and anti bullying week in November.
 We also deliver much of these important messages through the curriculum.